-“My skin felt a little bit tighter afterward, but I didn’t really see a massive difference and wasn’t over the moon about the results,” Ashley said.
+“My skin felt a little bit tighter afterwards, but I didn’t really see a massive difference and wasn’t over the moon about the results,” Ashley said.

 While microneedling is a great treatment for indented or pitted acne scars, I wouldn’t generally recommend it for the dark marks pimples often leave behind.
-The reason is because PIH (post-inflammatory hyperpigmentation—a fancy word for acne scars) is already caused by overactive pigment cells that have been “woken up” by the trauma of a zit.
-Microneedling could potentially keep those pigments cells activated longer by inflicting even more of an injury onto already injured skin.
-The goal is to get pigment cells to settle down and go to sleep (think of pigmented cells as fussy babies), so it’s not ideal to keep them stimulated.
+The reason is because PIH (post-inflammatory hyperpigmentation—a fancy word for these dark marks) is already caused by overactive pigment cells that have been “woken up” by the trauma of a zit.
+Microneedling could potentially keep those pigments cells activated longer by inflicting even more trauma on already injured skin.
+The goal is to get pigment cells to settle down and go to sleep, so it’s not ideal to keep them stimulated.

 How to Cover Up Acne—According to a Makeup Artist

 Ashley is a full-time makeup artist and spends most weekends doing bridal makeup for wedding parties.
 She’s most known for doing natural looks that accentuate her clients’ features instead of covering them up.
 This was the philosophy she applied to her own makeup when she was perfecting the art of concealing acne and acne scars.

 “Ninety-nine percent of the makeup I do is bridal makeup and weddings,” Ashley said.
 “I’m the only person in my business, so I do everything.
 I feel like if I don’t look good and my skin doesn’t look good, it’s a reflection of me, because my face is basically a billboard for my business.”